gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

     | Configure the output volume of the microbit speaker and pins.
     | **volume** is an integer between 0 and 255.

-| The code below increases the volume and plays a C note in octave 4 for 2 ticks at each volume.
+| The code below sets the volume at different levels and plays a C note in octave 4 for 2 ticks at each volume.
-| The A button can be pressed to exit the for-loop then the while loop using ``break``.
-| Pressing the reset button on the back of the microbit will restart the code.

 .. code-block:: python